Skip to main content

 Functional Genomics of Cleavage and Polyadenylation

 Cleavage and polyadenylation (CPA) is responsible for the 3′ end maturation of almost all protein-coding and long non-coding RNAs in eukaryotic cells.
 The CPA site, commonly known as polyA site or PAS, also plays a key role in termination of transcription.
 Over 70-80% of human genes harbor multiple PASs, resulting in expression of mRNA isoforms with different 3′ termini, a phenomenon known as alternative cleavage and polyadenylation (APA).
 APA isoforms can differ in coding sequences and/or 3’ untranslated regions (3’UTRs).
-The Tian lab has been using a battery of sequencing tools, based on short-read and long-read sequencing technologies, to comprehensively map PASs across species and understand APA site evolution.
-They are also using single cell RNA sequencing methods to examine cell type specificity of APA isoform expression under physiological and pathology conditions.
+The Tian lab has used a battery of sequencing tools, including short-read and long-read sequencing technologies, to comprehensively map PAS across species and understand APA site usage dynamics and evolution.
+They are also using single-cell RNA sequencing methods to examine cell type-specificity of APA isoform expression under physiological and pathology conditions.
 Moreover, using these technologies, the Tian lab is addressing how PAS choice is coupled with other events of mRNA biogenesis and processing, such as transcription, splicing and base modifications.

 Regulation of Gene Expression Through Early Transcriptional Termination

-While most PASs in human genes are located in the last exon, a sizable fraction (~20%) of genes display APA in regions upstream of the last exon.
-PAS usage upstream of the last exon, which has been named intronic polyadenylation, premature cleavage and polyadenylation or alternative terminal, leads to early transcriptional termination (ETT).
-While some ETT transcripts encode distinct proteins, the majority of them are unstable in the cell, making ETT a powerful mechanism to effectively inhibit gene expression.
-As such, regulation of ETT, often involving modulation of splicing and CPA activities as well as transcriptional elongation rate, can have substantial impacts on the gene expression program.
-The Tian lab is developing tools to regulate genes through ETT.
-In addition, they are studying how perturbation of ETT impacts neoantigen expression in cancer cells with the goal of enhancing cancer immunotherapies.
+While most PAS in human genes are located in the 3′-most exon, a sizable fraction (~20%) of genes display APA in regions upstream of the last exon.
+Those APA events, commonly known as intronic polyadenylation, lead to early termination of transcription (ETT).
+ETT transcripts can encode proteins with different C-terminal sequences and hence have distinct functions and cellular properties, such as subcellular localization.
+Many of the ETT transcripts that harbor a 5′ splice site, however, are unstable in the cell, making ETT a powerful mechanism to inhibit gene expression.
+As such, regulation of ETT, often involving a balance among RNA polymerase II processivity, transcriptional elongation rate, splicing kinetics and CPA activities, can have substantial impacts on the gene expression program.
+The Tian lab is examining how ETT plays a role in establishing the cell identity, such as neuronal cells vs. blood cells, and how perturbations of ETT impacts neoantigen expression in cancer cells with the goal of enhancing cancer immunotherapies.

 Spatial and Temporal Control of mRNA Metabolism Through Alternative 3’UTRs

-Cleavage and Polyadenylation Inhibition (CPAi) in Cancer Therapies
+Cleavage and Polyadenylation Inhibition (CPAi) in Anti-cancer and Anti-inflammation Therapies

 Selected Publications